Pediatric Isolated Craniosynostosis

-Craniosynostosis can occur at any of the sutures in the skull.
+Isolated craniosynostosis, also known as non-syndromic craniosynostosis, is the most common type of craniosynostosis and occurs when one suture in the skull closes.
 The six major skull sutures affected are the metopic, the two coronal sutures, the sagittal suture, and the two lambdoid sutures.
-The most common kind of craniosynostosis is when only one suture closes.
-It is called non-syndromic (sin-DRŌ-mic) craniosynostosis, or isolated craniosynostosis.
-These babies usually do not have other health problems at birth.
+Babies with isolated craniosynostosis usually do not have other health problems at birth.

-A different and rare form is caused by one or more sutures closing too soon.
-Also, these babies are born with other medical problems.
-This is called syndromic craniosynostosis.
+A different and rare form, called syndromic craniosynostosis, is caused by one or more sutures closing too soon.
+These babies are also born with other medical problems.
+Syndromic craniosynostosis is treated very differently from isolated (non-syndromic) craniosynostosis.

 Isolated craniosynostosis occurs in about one in 2,500 births.
 The most common type is closure of the sagittal suture.
 This makes up about half of all cases.The metopic suture is the only cranial suture that normally closes before adulthood.
 It usually closes at about 8 months of age.
 All remaining sutures should remain open until adulthood, long after the brain has stopped growing.

 The two biggest concerns related to craniosynostosis are:

 - The risk of increased pressure on the brain